-As the biggest sports-betting market in North America, with nearly $100 billion bet on the game globally every year, football betting online is available at nearly every sportsbook.
-Given its enormous popularity, football is one of the driving sports in the betting industry and it’s easy to see why.
+As the biggest sports betting market in North America, with nearly $100 billion bet on the game globally every year, football betting online is available at nearly every sportsbook.
+Given its enormous popularity, football is one of the biggest sports in the betting industry and it’s easy to see why.

 We love football as much as you do.
-Across our football section you'll find tonnes of content including gameday previews, matchup analysis and picks from expert handicappers to help improve football fans' betting experience.
+Across our football section you'll find tons of content including gameday previews, matchup analysis and picks from expert handicappers to help improve your betting experience.

-As well as picks for upcoming games across the NFL and college football, we've got bet guides, odds convertors and bet calculators, all helping de-mystify some of the complexities of placing wagers, all helping you make smarter decisions when making football bets.
+As well as picks for upcoming games across the NFL and college football, we've got bet guides, odds convertors and bet calculators, all helping demystify some of the complexities of placing wagers, so can you make smarter decisions when making football bets.

-The NFL (National Football League) is the best football league in the world.
-It’s 32 teams, playing out a gruelling 17-week regular-season schedule, with a post-season if you're good enough.
+The NFL (National Football League) is the most watched football league in the world.
+With 32 teams playing out a gruelling 17 game regular-season schedule, with a post-season if you're good enough.
 The Super Bowl – its championship game – is the most bet-on annual sporting event in the world.

 The NFL and sports betting have a very close relationship.
 NFL betting is a multi-billion dollar industry, with the Super Bowl alone seeing nearly $10 billion in bets last year in America, making it the most profitable league in the world for sportsbooks.